UCL-ARC/functional-programming-for-rses/01-functional-paradigm.md

 ### Side-effect free - side-effectful bridge

 Finally, in fully functional programming languages, there needs to be some way to affect change or handle a mutable state.
-We've just defined a nice predictable, inteligable set of restrictions.
+We've just defined a nice predictable, intelligible set of restrictions.
 But pure functions and immutable datastructures don't have a way to _do_ anything.

 So there should be some kind of bridge to _having an effect_.